NuHepMC/Spec/README.md

     clarified to:
     + "PerTargetAtom" -> "PerAtom"
     + "PerTargetNucleon" -> "PerNucleon"
+  * One of the attributes specified in (G.C.7 -> G.C.4) was renamed for clarity:
+    + "NuHepMC.Beam.RateUnit" -> "NuHepMC.Beam.FluxUnit"
   * A number of Event attribute names were changed to snake_case for
     consistency:
     + E.R.5 "LabPos" -> "lab_pos"